python-discord/bot/tests/README.md

 ## Mocking

 As we are trying to test our "units" of code independently, we want to make sure that we do not rely objects and data generated by "external" code.
-If we we did, then we wouldn't know if the failure we're observing was caused by the code we are actually trying to test or an external piece of code.
+If we we did, then we wouldn't know if the failure we're observing was caused by the code we are actually trying to test or something external to it.

-However, the features that we are trying to test often depend on those objects generated by other pieces of code.
-It would be difficult to test a bot command, without having access to a `Context` instance.
+However, the features that we are trying to test often depend on those objects generated by external pieces of code.
+It would be difficult to test a bot command without having access to a `Context` instance.
 Fortunately, there's a solution for that: we use fake objects that act like the true object.
 We call these fake objects "mocks".

 To create these mock object, we mainly use the [`unittest.mock`](https://docs.python.org/3/library/unittest.mock.html) module.
-In addition, we also defined a couple of specialized mock objects that mock specific `discord.py` types (see the section on the below.).
+In addition, we have also defined a couple of specialized mock objects that mock specific `discord.py` types (see the section on the below.).

 An example of mocking is when we provide a command with a mocked version of `discord.ext.commands.Context` object instead of a real `Context` object.
 This makes sure we can then check (_assert_) if the `send` method of the mocked Context object was called with the correct message content (without having to send a real message to the Discord API!):